SHTFPreparedness may collect a share of sales or other compensation from the links on this page.

 There are 2 types of bamboo:

-- clumping bamboo – they stay together in a clump, hence the name… So basically they look like a tree coming up and don’t take over your yard.
+They stay together in a clump, hence the name.
+Basically, they look like a tree coming up and don’t take over your yard.

-As a side note … If you plant the running species you will have to make sure not to plant it to near a park, a neighbors backyard or a waterway where if left unchecked the seeds can end up anywhere.
+As a side note … If you plant the running species you will have to make sure not to plant it to near a park, a neighbors backyard, or a waterway.
+If left unchecked the seeds can end up anywhere.
 In the city, this may not be a great thing!

 MelysUS 100pcs Colorful Bamboo Seeds Bonsai Planting Home Garden Decoration BambooQenci Seeds- Colorful Giant Moso Bamboo Seeds Potted Plant Bonsai of Garden Plants Bamboo Seeds 100Pcs100Pcs Phyllostachys Pubescens Moso-Bamboo Seeds Garden Plants Black Tinwa Color(Colorful Bamboo Seeds)